Jim Brown: Personal life

-Death
+Death & Tributes

 Brown died of natural causes at the age of 87 on May 18, 2023, at his home in Los Angeles.
 He died with his wife by his side.

 Tributes from the sports world and beyond soon poured in, with former NFL running back Barry Sanders posting on Twitter that "You can't underestimate the impact Jim Brown had on the NFL."
 Emmitt Smith, the NFL's all-time leader in rushing yards, wrote "He is and was a true legend in sports and in the community using his platform to help others."
 NFL Commissioner Roger Goodell said "Jim Brown was a gifted athlete — one of the most dominant players to ever step on any athletic field — but also a cultural figure who helped promote change."
 LeBron James, an NBA star, wrote in tribute that "We lost a hero today.
 Rest in Paradise to the legend Jim Brown.
 I hope every black athlete takes the time to educate themselves about this incredible man and what he did to change all of our lives.
 We all stand on your shoulders Jim Brown."
 Barack Obama, the 44th president and the first black president of the United States, wrote, "I was too young to remember Jim Brown's playing days, but I knew his legacy.
 One of the greatest football players ever, he was also an actor and activist – speaking out on civil rights, and pushing other black athletes to do the same."